 Because the state achieves these savings, states can often afford to reimburse tribes for tribally provided Medicaid services at an enhanced rate that is higher than 100%.
 Receiving an enhanced reimbursement rate from your state provides your tribe with more resources for LTSS.

 To be eligible for 100% FMAP, your program must meet several requirements:

 - LTSS must be explicitly included in a tribe's P.L.
 638 contract or compact with IHS.
-When your tribe is negotiating its contract or compact, IHS must be made aware of your LTSS program.

 - Learn more about the reimbursement process and reimbursement rates.